jvde-github/AIS-catcher-docs/docs/configuration/overview.md

 # AIS-catcher Architecture

+## Usage Profiles

-AIS-catcher follows a modular architecture that can scale from simple to complex configurations.
-Let's explore both scenarios:
+AIS-catcher follows a modular architecture that can scale from simple to complex configurations to cater for various use cses.

+**Receiver**

+Minimal options for decoding and output

+**Aggregator**

+Route and filter streams to aggregators

+**Database**

+Log all messages to PostgreSQL

+**Experimenter**

+Simultaneous SDRs, decoder testing

+**Web Viewer**

+Display vessels via built-in web interface

-## Basic Architecture
+## Basic Data Flow

 In its simplest form, AIS-catcher processes data through three main stages: